 When you’re focusing on the things you’re grateful for, and actively thanking and showing that compassion to yourself and others,

-Once your self-evaluation is underway, celebrate what you’re grateful for in your own life and then show that gratitude to others who’ve perhaps made a difference in your life.
+Once your self-evaluation is underway, celebrate what you’re thankful for in your own life and then show that gratitude to others who’ve perhaps made a difference in your life.

 You’ll not only feel better, but you’ll also rewire your brain to think this way more often.
 Focus on “what” you’re grateful for and “why.”
 It’s the combination of the two that leads to noticeable change like better sleep, a healthier lifestyle, less stress, improved relationships, and more positivity.

 5. Learning from your emotions

-Fifth, learn from your emotions so you don’t continue to fall into the same emotional rut.
+Fifth, learn from your feelings so you don’t continue to fall into the same emotional rut.
 For example, an angry person should practice anger management.
 To do this effectively, and learn from it, you have to find the source of the anger.